Legsinton/Portfolio/README.md

 ## [Masoking](Masoking/) &larr; Click for more!

 **About**
-You play as Masoking, a king who is a huge masocist and is commanding his jester to cause him as much pain as possible for his own plessure.
+About You play as Masoking, a king who is a huge masochist and is commanding his jester to cause him as much pain as possible for his own pleasure.
-The goal is to get hit by all kinds off projectiles in this reverse bullet hell, but beware if he doesnt get satisfied then you lose the game.
+The goal is to get hit by all kinds off projectiles in this reverse bullet hell, but beware if he doesn't get satisfied then you lose the game.

 **My contribution**

 I helped designing how the character plays, and also some jesters, in how they work.
-Creating music and sound effects and how to use them was a big part off what I did.
+Creating music and sound effects and how to use them was a big part of what I did.
-I also created the intro stage, how it works and what you where suppsoed to do.
+I also created the intro stage, how it works and what you were supposed to do.

  <details>
   <summary>Details</summary>